 For the amateur interested in obtaining effective communication over long distances the screen-grid antenna coupling tube or untuned r.f. amplifier offers several advantages.
 This tube gives an appreciable increase in sensitivity and eliminates any influence of the antenna dimensions on the calibration of the detector tuning circuit.
 It also eliminates radiation from the oscillating detector.
-In a receiver to be used for 'phone reception such a radio-frequency amplifier is a distinct advantage, since it greatly improves the sensitivity of the receiver when the detector is in a non-oscillating condition.
+In a receiver to be used for phone reception such a radio-frequency amplifier is a distinct advantage, since it greatly improves the sensitivity of the receiver when the detector is in a non-oscillating condition.
 The screen-grid detector is likewise more sensitive than the triode detector, further increasing the over-all sensitivity of the receiver.
 The single stage of audio amplification will, therefore, generally give ample signal strength for reception with the headphones, although a second stage may be used if desired.
 Additional audio amplification is likely to lead to hum difficulties with a.c. supply unless reception is to be entirely by loud-speaker.
-The top view of the set shows clearly how the parts are arranged on the baseboard.
-Separate shields have been provided for the coupling tube, detector, and audio amplifier and their associated equipment, although the shielding can be omitted without detriment to the operation of the reclearly how these changes are made.
-The detector coil socket is a 5-prong tube socket, and the connection from the larger stator section goes to the cathode post, that from the smaller stator section to the grid post, and the rotor is connected to the filament post nearest the cathode.